brianfrankcooper/YCSB/ydb/README.md

  - Both insert() and update() use upsert, i.e. blind writes
  - default `no`

+- `bulkUpsert`
+ - upsert uses bulk iterface, can be combined with `forceUpsert` to speedup load phase
+ - default `no`

 - `compression`
  - Use compression for all columns
  - default `false`